apache/incubator-brooklyn/docs/guide/use/guide/defining-applications/catalog-maintenance.md

 {% endhighlight %}

 <!--
-TODO: Add section to explain that the brooklyn.catalog section can contain a libraries array, each item pointing to an OSGi bundle where the code for the blueprint is hosted.
-Every type from the blueprint will be searched for in the libraries first and then on the standard Brooklyn classpath.
+TODO: Add documentation to explain that the brooklyn.catalog section can contain a libraries array, each item pointing to an OSGi bundle where the code for the blueprint is hosted.
+Every type from the blueprint will be searched for in the libraries first and then on the standard Brooklyn classpath.*
 -->

+To explain the `brooklyn.catalog` section:

 - The `id: MySQL` section specifies a unique ID used by Brooklyn to identify the catalog item.
 This ID is also passed to `UsageManager.UsageListener.onApplicationEvent` for metering purposes.